akshayprasad/angularJs-Directives/README.md

   So with =, you use the parent scope property name as the value of the DOM attribute.
   And if isolated scope property changes, then it will update the property that exists in parent scope.

-  Markup : 3.&attr:The & symbol is used to to call an expression on the parent scope from the isolated scope.
+  Markup : 3. &attr:The & symbol is used to to call an expression on the parent scope from the isolated scope.